owncloud/ocis/docs/ocis/adr/0014-microservices-runtime.md

 ## Context and Problem Statement

-In an environment where shipping a single binary beats the deployment wars, framing a whole family of microservices within a package and running it using Go language mechanisms has plenty of value.
+In an environment where shipping a single binary makes it easier for the end user to use oCIS, embedding a whole family of microservices within a package and running it leveraging the use of the Go language has plenty of value.
 In such environment, a runtime is necessary to orchestrate the services that run within it.
+Other solutions are hot right now, such as Kubernetes, but for a single deployment this entails orbital measures.

 ## Decision Drivers

-- Start oCIS microservices with a single command (`ocis server`)
+- Start oCIS microservices with a single command (`ocis server`).
-- Clear separation of concerns
+- Clear separation of concerns between services.
+- Control the lifecycle of the running services.
+- Services can be distributed across multiple machines and still be controllable somehow.

 ## Considered Options